We can release equity from a property that you own in Australia but we cannot use a property overseas as security.

 Countries with exchange controls are known as “Article 14 countries” and most common in poorer countries even after free trade and globalisation exploded in the 1990s.

 They are very few and far between these days but some of these countries include:

 Any outgoings to repair or claim depreciation on overseas investment property are tax-deductible in Australia against the rental income.

 What’s not tax-deductible are improvements to the property that are for cosmetic purposes such as extensions or fitting out a new kitchen.
 These are capital expenses and not necessary for the building itself.

 You should check with the local tax jurisdiction as to what you can claim on tax because it may not necessarily be the same as Australia.

-From 1 July 2008, any net foreign loss incurred may be offset against any Australian or foreign income sourced income.
+Since 1 July 2008, any net foreign loss incurred may be offset against any Australian or overseas income.

 In the past, you could only offset against foreign income.